George Ewart Evans: Influence

 Terry Pratchett described Evans's work (specifically regarding his book The Leaping Hare cowritten with David Thomson) as speaking "to the men who worked on the land—not from the cab of a tractor, but with horses—and they saw the wildlife around them.
 I suspect that maybe they had put a little bit of a shine on the things they told him, but everything is all the better for a little bit of shine".

-Publisher and politician Matthew Evans, Baron Evans of Temple Guiting, is the son of George Ewart Evans.
-His daughter, Susan, married the artist David Gentleman.

 Evans' life and works feature as a permanent exhibition at the Museum of East Anglian Life in Stowmarket, Suffolk.